kstange/MasqueBlizzInv/README.md

 - Equipment Flyouts
 - Keyring (Classic only)
 - Bag Bar (Classic only)

+Bank Bags, Void Storage, and the Reagent Bank were removed from the game in 11.2.0.

 Each element type is its own group so you can configure them independently from Masque's Skin Settings.
 The Combined Backpack will inherit the Backpack and Main Bags configuration.